Gainward GeForce RTX 5060 Python III OC

 • Texture rate is 309.6 GTexels/s on Gainward GeForce RTX 5060 Python III OC and 379 GTexels/s on Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.

-• Texture mapping units (TMUs) are 120 on Gainward GeForce RTX 5060 Python III OC and 144 on Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.
+• Texture mapping units (TMUs) number 120 on Gainward GeForce RTX 5060 Python III OC and 144 on Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.

 • VRAM is 8GB on Gainward GeForce RTX 5060 Python III OC and 16GB on Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.

-• RGB lighting is available on Gainward GeForce RTX 5060 Python III OC but not on Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.
+• RGB lighting is present on Gainward GeForce RTX 5060 Python III OC but not available on Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.

 • Thermal Design Power (TDP) is 145W on Gainward GeForce RTX 5060 Python III OC and 180W on Zotac Gaming GeForce RTX 5060 Ti AMP 16GB.